mattcolombo/kafka-connect-cli/docs/LOGGER.md

 ## set

 `kconnect-cli logger set`: requires the logger/plugin class name as first positional argument.
-The flag `--level` for the log level to set is available, if absent the level will default to `ERROR`.
+The flag `--level` for the log level to set is available, if absent the command will act as a reset of sort and the level set will default to `INFO`.
 This flag allows to set the desired log level for the specified logger in each of the Connect workers present.
 This command uses the `PUT /admin/loggers/(string:logger_name)` endpoint for each of the hosts specified in the CLI configuration file.

 Allowed log levels are the usual Java/log4j levels which are (in increasing verbosity order) `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.